isaureCdB/ProtNAff/INSTALLATION.md

 ProtNAff has been tested with x3dna-dssr v2.3.1 (2021jun01).
 Older versions of x3dna-dssr, in particular v1.7.2, are not compatible.

-6. finaly, you need to add several variables of environement in your .bashrc.
+5. Finally, you need to add several variables of environement in your .bashrc.
 We created a bash file that will do it for you.
 Run the following command:

 `bash add_env_var.sh`

-7. Then you need to source your .bashrc or open a new terminal.
+6. Then you need to source your .bashrc or open a new terminal.

-8. The `example.ipynb` file is a jupyter notebook that will help you to understand how to use the tool.
+7. The `example.ipynb` file is a jupyter notebook that will help you to understand how to use the tool.
 To run it, run those 2 command lines in the example folder:

 `conda activate protnaff`